 Consult a health care practitioner for use beyond 30 days.

 Do not use if you are pregnant or breastfeeding.
-Consult a health care practitioner if symptoms persist or worsen, prior to use if you have gallstones or a bile duct obstruction, stomach ulcers or excess stomach acid, if you have diabetes; if you experience sweating, paleness, chills, headache, dizziness and/or confusion, discontinue use and consult a healthcare practitioner (as these may be symptoms of serious low blood sugar).
+Consult a health care practitioner if symptoms persist or worsen, prior to use if you have gallstones or a bile duct obstruction, stomach ulcers or excess stomach acid, or if you have diabetes.
+If you experience sweating, paleness, chills, headache, dizziness and/or confusion, discontinue use and consult a healthcare practitioner (as these may be symptoms of severe low blood sugar levels).

-In dry place in a tightly sealed package at the room temperature, and keep away from children.
+In dry place in a tightly sealed package at the room temperature.
+Keep away from children.

 Product shelf life: 2 years.